jfreeman812/QE-Tools/reporting/qe_coverage/coverage.rst

 ..           operational          Test is online and being executed.
 ===========  ===================  =======================================================================================

-**Note:** For any non-default status tag, the tag should be followed by one or more JIRA tags (see: JIRAs_) that are tracking the work needed to bring the test into operational state.
+**Note:** For any non-default status tag, the tag should be followed by one or more Ticket tags (see: Tickets_) that are tracking the work needed to bring the test into operational state.
 For example:

 .. code:: Gherkin